Where Are Crocs Made?

 Incidentally, these markings can also serve to help you confirm that your Crocs are the real deal and not cheap knock-offs.
 Alternatively, you can check the crocodile-green tag that comes attached to factory-fresh models.

-US and EU-based brands like Crocs are required by law to indicate their products’ country of origin (COO) somewhere on the products themselves.
+US and EU-based brands like Crocs are required by law to indicate their products’ Country of Origin (COO) somewhere on the products themselves.
 On an ordinary pair of shoes or boots, you would find this information printed on the tiny label pasted onto the backside of the tongue.

 Since Crocs don’t have tongues, the manufacturers have seen fit to include the COO declaration in a tag that ordinarily comes clipped to the left clog.
 It and its accompanying details should mirror the information molded into the soles of the shoes.
 If it doesn’t, you’ll know something is up.

-Read Also: Are Crocs Closed Toe Shoes
+Read Also: Are Crocs Closed Toe Shoes?

 Wrapping Up